rust-lang/rust-wiki-backup/Note-contribution-ideas.md

 and researchy, but a solution to this could have a big impact on the performance of rustc and other projects.

-## Replace 'extern mod' with 'extern crate' (#9880)

-Using 'extern mod' as the syntax for linking to another crate has long been a bit cringeworthy.
-The consensus here is to simply rename it to `extern crate`.
-This is a fairly easy change that involves adding `crate` as a keyword, modifying the parser to parse the new syntax, then changing all uses, either after a snapshot or using conditional compilation.
-This is a 1.0 issue.

 ## Introduce a design FAQ to the official docs (#4047)

 There are many questions about languages' design asked repeatedly, so